Tumelo-Mogono-SE/TUMMOG375_BCL2401_GroupE_Tumelo-Mogono_DJS11/README.md

 - The home page displays a list of all available podcasts sorted alphabetically from A to Z.
 - The home page contains sort button which can be utilized to sort from Z to A, on recently uploaded and oldest uploaded.
-- When clicking a show you get directed to show details which will contain the show details and a dropdown to select a season which when click will display all episodes of the specific seaason.
+- When clicking a show you get directed to show details which will contain the show details and a dropdown to select a season which when clicked will display all episodes of the specific seaason.
 - When an episode is selected an audio player will appear and only disappear if a new season is selected.
 - We can also add episode to favorites by clicking the heart icon.